 Aquamation (Water Cremation)

-- Benefits: Uses 90% less energy than flame cremation and leaves more "ashes" for the family.
+- Benefits: Uses less energy than flame cremation and is available in a growing number of states.

 Regional Pricing and the "Rule of Three"

 One of the most important factors in a cremation price calculator is geography.
-For example, direct cremation services can be found for as low as $595 in highly competitive markets like Brooklyn, NY.
-Conversely, in rural areas with only one or two providers, that same service might exceed $3,000.
+In large metro areas with many competing providers, direct cremation can be found at the low end of the range.
+In rural areas with only one or two providers, the same service may cost considerably more.

 The Hidden Factors in Cremation Costs